hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 ## Current campaign terms
 !!! note
-    Currently, only orders that have been outstanding for less than 30 minutes are eligible to earn rewards.
-This imposed limit is due to errors created by longer-duration orders.
-Work on removing this limit is in progress, read more [here](https://www.reddit.com/r/Hummingbot/comments/hz5xv3/tracking_rewards_for_orders_longer_than_30m/)
+    Orders that have been outstanding for more than 30 minutes may not be counted for rewards.
+Work on removing this limit is in progress, you can read more about it in our [Reddit post](https://www.reddit.com/r/Hummingbot/comments/hz5xv3/tracking_rewards_for_orders_longer_than_30m/).

+    !!! tip
+        To ensure that orders do not stay outstanding for longer than 30 minutes, Hummingbot users should disable [order refresh tolerance](https://docs.hummingbot.io/strategies/advanced-mm/order-refresh-tolerance/#how-it-works).

+!!! note
+    Due to the recent surge in Ethereum gas price, Hummingbot will impose a $10.00 minimum on the weekly payout, starting with the next scheduled payout on August 21, 2020 (UTC).
+For miners who earned < $10 within one week, their rewards will be accrued and rolled over to the next period, read more [here](https://www.reddit.com/r/Hummingbot/comments/i9rh5g/announcement_a_10_minimum_to_liquidity_mining/).

 !!! warning "Terms subject to change"
     Please check this page or the [Miner's app](https://miners.hummingbot.io) for the most up-to-date terms.<br/>We will notify participants of changes, if any, on our [Discord](https://discord.hummingbot.io) and [reddit](https://www.reddit.com/r/Hummingbot/).